RodEsp/cryptopals/What are Encodings.md

 # Thanks!

-Reach me at rodesp@hey.com if you have any feedback!
+Reach me at [REDACTED] if you have any feedback!